-Like most areas in Singapore, Woodlands has its fair share of delicious hawker food and restaurants laid out in various food blogs and websites.
-With limited virtual real estate, we now highlight a few interesting ones that rank high up on our must-try list:
+Like most areas in Singapore, Woodlands has its fair share of delicious hawker food and restaurants.
+99.co will share some of our foodie highlights in Woodlands that rank high up on our must-try list:

 - Citrus by the Pool located at the Woodlands Swimming Complex.